- Course type: Self-paced

 About This Course

-In Communications 105, you'll become familiar with the platforms and technologies that have contributed to mass communications over the last several decades.
+In Intro to Mass Communications II, you'll become familiar with the platforms and technologies that have contributed to mass communications over the last several decades.
 As you progress through the course's short and informative lessons, you'll break down the elements/impacts of broadcast, cable, satellite and Internet television, as well as TV industry regulations, trade associations, news media and much more.

 The course is accessible on any Internet-connected device, and you can study at any time that fits your schedule.
 Students can use the course to supplement their communications textbooks or study for exams, and working professionals and independent learners can work through the course to gain a deeper understanding of basic mass communication concepts.
 Included in the course are lesson quizzes, chapter exams and a final assessment to help you remember all the information you study.